-Due to their remote location from the city and gradual adoption of technology, rural communities also receive relatively little information about the environment, community and eco-tourism, which adds to the difficulty of the situation (Almeshqab and Ustun 2019).
-Hence, this article aims to describe a project that incorporates digital and multimedia technology with an innovative and creative visual arts approach in assisting the development of the tourism sector in rural communities with limited online connectivity.
-This project was conducted to improve the rural tourism industry by designing and delivering information using upgraded interactive multimedia technology, equipped with digital mapping and augmented reality (AR) application, known as Interactive Digital Mapping (ID-MAP).
-Moreover, this project was conducted using AR offline system to encourage the dissemination of information more efficiently and effectively for areas without internet access.
+Due to their remote location from the city and gradual adoption of technology, rural communities also receive relatively little information about the environment, community, and eco-tourism, which adds to the difficulty of the situation (Almeshqab & Ustun, 2019).
+Hence, this paper aims to describe a project that incorporates digital and multimedia technology with an innovative and creative visual arts approach in assisting the development of the tourism sector in rural communities with limited online connectivity.
+This project was conducted to improve the rural tourism industry by designing and delivering information using upgraded interactive multimedia technology, equipped with digital mapping and augmented reality application, known as ID-MAP (Interactive Digital Mapping).
+Moreover, this project was conducted using an Augmented Reality offline system to encourage the dissemination of information more efficiently and effectively for areas without internet access.
 This system is specifically designed to work effectively in areas lacking internet connectivity.
 By incorporating AR technology in an offline mode, the project ensures that information dissemination is not hindered by the lack of internet access.
 This approach allows tourists to engage with interactive digital content, enhancing their experience even in the most remote tourism destinations.

 This approach can potentially benefit the local community, especially in economic and social terms.
-Moreover, the visitor experience can be significantly enriched by interactions with both the local community and fellow tourists, as demonstrated by a tourism project in Kuching, Sarawak, conducted by Chia et al. (2021).
-This project employed an information technology strategy based on AR to promote tourism destinations.
+It is also able to enhance the visitor's experience through the process of interacting with the local community and other tourists, as has been proven through a tourism project in Kuching, Sarawak by Chia et al. (2021).
+This project employed an information technology strategy based on Augmented Reality to promote tourism destinations.
 However, this project was carried out in an urban region with high internet connectivity, which is not available in rural areas.
-The Rural Tourism Master Plan, proposed by the Malaysian government, defines rural tourism as a system that provides visitors with the opportunity to visit places of interest in rural areas, in addition to experiencing Malaysia's own culture and heritage (Chin et al. 2018).
-Indirectly, this activity can also provide socioeconomic benefits for the local community.
+The Rural Tourism Master Plan, proposed by the Malaysian government, defines rural tourism as a system that provides visitors with the opportunity to visit places of interest in rural areas, in addition to experiencing Malaysia's own culture and heritage (Chin et al., 2018).
+Indirectly, this activity can also provide socio-economic benefits for the local community.